 So, challenge accepted.
 I was going to break this stuffy fashion convention without having a Ross Geller moment.
 To prove it, I styled two looks during Austin’s sweltering afternoon heat on the steps of the Power & Light building, my favorite art deco marvel.

 Here are my tips for making leather work in summer.
-Plus a little bit about SixChel, a female-helmed, indie brand that’s part of the emerging sustainable fashion scene here.
+Plus a little bit about over the counter viagra SixChel, a female-helmed, indie brand that’s part of the emerging sustainable fashion scene here.